Brightest-Sunshine/GUI_Application/README.md

 ![PIC_2](https://github.com/Brightest-Sunshine/pictures-for-README-files/blob/master/pics/Pic2.png)

 After What you can choose left and right border of exploring interval and needed precession

 ![PIC_3](https://github.com/Brightest-Sunshine/pictures-for-README-files/blob/master/pics/Pic3.png)

-After What you can choose parameters you want to be applied to you function during this run.
+After What you can choose parameters you want to be applied to you function during this run

 ![PIC_4](https://github.com/Brightest-Sunshine/pictures-for-README-files/blob/master/pics/Pic4.png)

 Now you just need to click solve, and you would get your result

 ![PIC_5](https://github.com/Brightest-Sunshine/pictures-for-README-files/blob/master/pics/Pic5.png)

 # Development team